 "Now, Eragon, lets see just how noble you really are.
 I have here a man who is neither part of my army nor yours.
 You claim that you are fighting for all those throughout Alagaesia, including this man.
 Well, are you also willing to sacrifice an innocent life for that cause?
 Swear yourself to me now or I kill this man where he stands."

 Eragon's mouth went dry.
 He was stunned.
 His entire journey had been to free people like the man now in front of him and yet he might be killed because of Eragon's actions.
 However, if he swore himself to the king, then everyone he had been fighting for, all those that had giving their lives for his cause, everything that they had done up till now would have been pointless.
 All those sacrifices would count for nothing.

-"Well Eragon?
-Can you watch a man be killed knowing that you could have prevented it, but chose not to?" the king continued.
+"Well, Eragon?
+Can you watch a man be killed knowing that you could have prevented it, but chose not to?" the king asked.

 Eragon clenched his fist and looked at the king.
 With tears in his eyes he said, "No."

 The man nodded his head slightly as Eragon gave his verdict and then closed his eyes.
 Eragon saw the king's face harden in disgust and then he let go of the man.
 For a second, Eragon thought he was going to release him.
 Then the king brought his sword around with a flourish, and drove it straight into the man's chest.
 Eragon gasped.
 He heard a woman scream out from the side of the square.
 The man's eyes opened wide and looked down at the sword that was now imbedded through his chest.
 As the man dropped to his knees, Galbatorix pulled the sword free with a yank.
 He fell forward to the ground and lay there motionless.
 Eragon kept waiting for him to move, to look up at him with those gentle blue eyes, but he never did.
 Eragon looked back at the king, anger welling up inside him.